RPA-US/bpmloggenerator/README.md

 # AGOSUIRPA
-Automatic generation of synthetic UI log in RPA context introducing variability
+Automatic generation of synthetic UI log in RPA context introducing variability.

 ## Before run
 You need to have ([Python](https://www.python.org/downloads/)) installed.